Marc de Jonge

 Marc Louis Maxime de Jonge (16 February 1949 – 10 March 1996) was a French actor.

+Early life and education

+Born in Nancy, France, he studied law as his father wished, but he decided to attend Conservatory of Dramatic Art of Paris, and acquired small roles in film.

 Career

 Despite being best known for his role as the heartless Soviet Colonel Zaysen in Rambo III, de Jonge had a long and fruitful career.
 He was in over 50 films, mostly productions from France.
 He also starred in the famous Steven Spielberg film Empire of the Sun, playing a Frenchman.

 Death

-The actor forgot the keys to his Paris home on 10 March 1996, then he decided to climb the building to get into his home, but after arriving at the second floor, he slipped and suffered a fatal fall.
+The actor forgot the keys to his Paris house on 10 March 1996.
+He decided to climb the building to get into his home but after arriving on the second floor, he slipped and suffered a fatal fall.
 He was 47 years old.